 - Transport Secretary Grant Shapps has announced his decarbonisation plan, the world's first 'greenprint' to decarbonise all models of domestic transport by 2050, which aims to make cleaner air, healthier communities and tens of thousands of new jobs.
-Read more here.
+Read more about the first 'greepnprint'.

 - The UK's first net zero power station, a 300-megawatt complex, is planned to be built on Teesside.
-Read more here.
+Read more about the power station.

 In April 2021, Prime Minister Boris Johnson announced a new carbon target: the UK would cut its carbon emissions by 78% compared with 1990 levels by 2035.

 Heating is the cause of around 40% of the energy consumption in the UK and 20% of emissions.
 British homes generate over 60% of heat demand.
 Since 1990, emissions have been decreased by 17% thanks to efficient boilers and better insulation.
 But still, over 80% of UK homes are heated with natural gas.

 Despite the slow progress in developing a low carbon heat policy, many options are already available, e.g., electric heating, primarily via heat pumps, adapting the existing gas grid for low carbon gas emissions like hydrogen.